The Ballad of Chasey Lain

-"The Ballad of Chasey Lain" is a song by American alternative rock band Bloodhound Gang.
-It was released in February 2000 as the third single from their third studio album, Hooray for Boobies (2000).
+"The Ballad of Chasey Lain" is a song by American comedy rock band Bloodhound Gang.
+It was released in February 2000 as the third single from their third studio album, Hooray for Boobies (1999).
 The song reached number one in Iceland and became a top-20 hit in Austria, Finland, Germany, Spain, and the United Kingdom.

 Content

-According to a band interview to the BBC, the song was written after Jimmy Pop had seen pornographic film actress Chasey Lain in a clothing ad.
+According to a band interview to the BBC, the song was written after lead singer Jimmy Pop had seen pornographic film actress Chasey Lain in a clothing ad.
 When questioned if the infatuation was real, he commented "No. No. What happened was, I saw her in a clothing ad, and I was like, 'she's really cute'.
 So I'm not sure if we started 'researching' Chasey Lain but she came out and performed on our record with us, and her arms were like, hairier than mine.
 And she was dumber than that table".

+In 2023, Jimmy Pop tweeted that he regretted that he had "talked shit on" Lain, had been "butthurt" that she hadn't shown up on the day the song's video was shot, and that "her arms weren't hairy and she didn't come off as dumb, just bubbly."

 Music video

 The music video features the band performing the song on stage, and the director and the film crew are all naked women.
-Throughout the course of the video, the band is apparently becoming distracted by the naked women, and Jared Hasselhoff even walks and falls off the stage while distracted.
-At the end of the video, Jimmy Pop complains about being distracted and an obese man eating food in a sloppy and disgusting manner is shown, implying that Pop was distracted by him, rather than the naked women.
+Throughout the course of the video, the band members are apparently becoming distracted by the naked women; Jared Hasselhoff even falls off the stage at one point.
+At the end of the video, Jimmy Pop complains about being distracted and the camera pans to an obese man eating food in a sloppy and disgusting manner, implying that the members had been distracted by him, rather than the women.